 Currently these are:

-- National Approval Council for Security Systems - see related link
+- National Security Inspectorate (NSI)- see related link

-- Security Systems and Alarm Inspection Board - see related link
+- Security Systems and Alarm Inspection Board (SSAIB)- see related link

 All alarm systems should have two keyholders, trained to operate the alarm, able to attend activation within 20 minutes, contactable by telephone and with their own transport.